Link to this sectionHailo Export for Ultralytics YOLO Models#

 - Compile to a deployable HEF file

-Hailo export compatibility depends on the model head, input image size, class count, Hailo architecture, model script (.alls), and NMS configuration.
-Static files from the Hailo Model Zoo are useful references, but they are not universal templates.
+Hailo export compatibility depends on the model head, input image size, class count, Hailo architecture, generated model script (.alls), and post-processing configuration.
+Static configs are not universal templates.
 For example, an NMS JSON created for a COCO 80-class YOLO11n model is not correct for a custom 3-class model or for a different fixed imgsz.

 | Scope | Expected Support | Notes |